squid-cache/squid-cache.github.io/KnowledgeBase/Windows.rst

 As of [[Squid-3.5]] :
  * the default feature set builds without extra special ./configure options.
- * {X} built binaries appear not to execute and produce no identifiable reason for the failure.
+ * {X} built binaries appear not to execute, just dying with error code 127.
  * missing shared socket support available in Vista and later.
 Necessary for SMP workers.

 AmosJeffries is cross-compiling with Mingw-w64 build environment on Debian, with occasional native MinGW environment builds for confirmation of changes.
 As this is spare-time work progress is slow.